EonConsulting/JSinputComponent_/README.md

-GIFT Quiz Tool
+Jsinput component GIFT Quiz
 ==============

-This tool currently contains two pieces of related functionality:
+This Jsinput component currently contains two pieces of related functionality:

-* It can author and deliver GIFT-authored quizzes using LTI (index.php)
+* It can author and deliver Jsinput GIFT-authored quizzes using LTI (index.php)
 * It can convert to QTI 1.2 (convert.php)

 These two pieces are related because they share a bunch of library code.

-Quiz format convertor from GIFT to QTI 1.2
+Quiz format convertor from Jsinput Quiz tool
 ==========================================

 This is a simple converter that lets you paste in GIFT formatted quiz questions like: